Death can come at any time, from above or below, but life requires putting fear aside

 Bobbing up and down with the swell, he looked me in the eye, trusting me, then turned to the sea and waited for the next wave.

-Brandon Lingle is an Air Force officer whose essays have appeared in The New York Times’s At War blog, Guernica, and The North American Review, among other publications.
-These views are his alone.
+Brandon Lingle has published essays in the SCHOLAR, as well as The New York Times’s At War blog, Guernica, and The North American Review, among other publications.